-Everything we see, hear and feel is created by the brain, using a combination of the sensory information we have coming in and predictions that it makes.
+Everything we see, hear and feel is created by the brain.
+The brain has a set of expectations, and when sensory information comes in, it compares the information it has received to these predictions.
+This is more efficient than trying to analyse the information coming in from scratch.
 These predictions are based on what the brain knows, its inner learnings about the world.
 These learnings are based on our experiences, both perceptually and psychologically.
 The predictions also have an effect on our attention and what we notice in the world; for example, if you were walking through a forest full of sticks, you probably wouldn’t take much notice of the sticks unless you were told that there were lots of snakes in the forest.
+In this case, you would notice all the sticks and you might make a mistake and think one of them was a snake!

 Medically unexplained tinnitus, hyperacusis and misophonia

-The hearing system uses information from the senses, including information from our ears and some from our eyes, which is why you can hear what someone is saying better if you can see their face.
-To create our perception of sound, the brain combines this sensory information with what it believes about the world to make a prediction about the sound we need to be aware of in our environment.
-This is why we can tell what someone is saying more easily if we know what they are talking about.
-The brain adjusts its sensitivity to sound and our perception based on its predictions and, if the brain believes we are in danger, this can lead to it becoming aware of the normal background sounds in the hearing system and the head and processing them as a danger signal.
+The brain adjusts its sensitivity to sound and decides which sounds we perceive based on its predictions and, if the brain believes we are in danger, this can lead to someone becoming aware of the normal background sounds in the hearing system and the head and processing them as a danger signal.
 This is the cause of medically unexplained tinnitus.
-In people with hyperacusis and misophonia, the brain starts to predict that normal sounds in our environment are dangerous and to give us danger signals in response to them, such as discomfort, pain or a strong emotional reaction.
+In people with hyperacusis and misophonia, the brain starts to predict that normal sounds in the environment are dangerous and to give them danger signals in response to them, such as discomfort, pain or a strong emotional reaction.

 Chronic dizziness with diagnosis of PPPD, vestibular migraine and MdDS

-Dizziness is a danger signal telling us that the brain is taking these inputs and that they are conflicting with each other, and it doesn’t know where the body is in space.
+Dizziness is a danger signal that happens when the brain’s predictions and sensory inputs conflict, leaving it uncertain about where the body is in space.
 It is a very strong and scary danger signal.
 This is because, evolutionarily, not knowing where the body was in space and not being able to control posture and stability was very dangerous as it made you vulnerable to predators and potentially unable to get food.

 Danger signals

 Danger signals are designed to guide our behaviour and help us to avoid threats.
 To keep us alive, they have to be predictive as, if we only responded to threats as they arose, we wouldn’t live long.
-Prediction is a difficult task and sometimes the brain’s prediction system can go wrong.
-Our brain is like a detective trying to figure out what is happening in the world and in our bodies but it has limited information.
+But prediction is a difficult task and sometimes the brain can get it wrong.
+Our brain works like a detective trying to figure out what is happening in the world and in our bodies but it has limited information.
 It has signals coming from the body and, based on those signals and its beliefs and expectations, it makes a guess as to what’s happening.
-Sometimes this is interpreted as injury, danger or threat but actually that could be inaccurate.
-The brain is taking the evidence from the body and making it fit this view of injury and danger.
-Functional MRI scans of people with tinnitus, sound sensitivity and chronic dizziness with normal inner ear function and a diagnosis of PPPD show that the threat response is highly activated.
-When the threat response is activated and the brain believes we are in danger, it is more likely to give us danger signals.
-It is natural to then respond to these symptoms with fear or frustration, which reinforces to the brain that they are dangerous and leads to them being amplified.
+Sometimes it interprets the evidence as injury, danger, or threat, even when that isn’t actually the case.
+In these moments, the brain can take the signals from the body and fit them into an inaccurate prediction of harm.

 Are the symptoms real?